MuskanChaddha/Diabetes_Prediction/README.md

 5)Model Fitting<br>

 # Conclusion
-Based on the feature importance
+Based on the feature importance<br>
 1)Glucose is the most important factor in determining the onset of diabetes followed by BMI and Age.<br>

 2)Other factors such as Diabetes Pedigree Function, Pregnancies, Blood Pressure, Skin Thickness and Insulin also contributes to the prediction.<br>